daisuke19891023/open-data-cleaning-kawasaki/docs/index.md

-# Clean Interfaces
+# Kawasaki ETL

-Welcome to **Clean Interfaces** - a flexible Python application framework with multiple interface types and comprehensive logging support.
+Welcome to **Kawasaki ETL** - a flexible Python application framework with multiple interface types and comprehensive logging support.

 ## Features